angelhd1999/M5_Team7_MCV/README.md

 # M5_Team_MCV
- Team 5 of M5 of Computer Vision Master
+ Team 5 of the M5 at the Master in Computer Vision.